Damien Oliver announces retirement from race riding

 The records speak volumes about Oliver’s supremacy in Australian racing history; his 128 Group 1 victories stand as a testament to his unparalleled skill, placing him nine wins ahead of George Moore.

-Oliver has garnered numerous accolades during his career, notably clinching the – an award determined by stewards' votes – a 11 times.
+Oliver has garnered numerous accolades during his career, notably clinching the – an award determined by stewards’ votes – a remarkable 11 times.

 Additionally, he has secured the Melbourne jockeys’ premiership 10 times.